cggh/panoptes/documentation/importsettings.rst

 ------------------------

 Name
-  *String (Required).* The visible name of the dataset, as it appears in the intro page.
+  *String (required).* The visible name of the dataset, as it appears in the intro page.
+  Bla

 NameBanner
   *String.* Visible name of the dataset, as it appears in the top banner of the app.